As an International Medical Graduate (IMG), to be eligible to participate for the R-1 Main Residency Match, you must:

-To see a list of available programs for the R-1, please click here: http://www.carms.ca/en/residency/r-1/program-descriptions/ Each program is solely responsible for application and document criteria.
+To see a list of available programs for the R-1, click here: http://www.carms.ca/en/residency/r-1/program-descriptions/ Each program is solely responsible for application and document criteria.
 Each program will indicate what documents are required, which exams need to be passed and which provincial assessments are preferred.
 You should also check the provincial criteria of the province in which the program is found as well.

-Registration begins in August of a given year.
+Registration begins in July of a given year.